jeffreybarry/jeffreybarry/README.md

 # 🔭 Jeff Barry

-**`data scientist, writer, full-stack developer`**
+**`educator, data scientist, writer, full-stack developer`**

 🌱 crafting tools for interactive storytelling

-💬 I'm an Associate Professor of Data Science & Digital Culture and Information at Washington and Lee University.
+💬 I'm a Lecturer of Data Science at Washington and Lee University.

 📚 🖥️ ✍️ At the core of my life's work—whether in my roles as a librarian, software developer, writer, or reader—lies a deep commitment to comprehending the ways we craft and consume stories, both fictional and factual, within digital media.
 Viewing the evolving landscape of creativity, learning, and leisure through the prism of my child's future profoundly shapes my vision for contributing to the evolution of narrative in the twenty-first century.